Wilberforce School

-The Wilberforce School is a private, classical Christian school in Princeton, New Jersey, serving students in kindergarten through twelfth grade.
+The Wilberforce School is a private, classical Christian school in Princeton, New Jersey, serving students in pre-kindergarten through twelfth grade.
 Founded in 2005, the school is named in honor of abolitionist William Wilberforce.
-The Head of School is Howe Whitman and the Academic Dean is Karen Ristuccia.
+The Head of School is Howe Whitman Jr.

 The school has been accredited by the Middle States Association of Colleges and Schools Commission on Elementary and Secondary Schools since 2015; the school's accreditation expires in May 2022.

-As of the 2017–18 school year, the school had an enrollment of 316 students and 52 classroom teachers (on an FTE basis), for a student–teacher ratio of 6:1.
-The school's student body was 68.6% (131) White, 18.8% (36) Asian, 7.3% (14) Black and 3.7% (7) Hispanic.
+As of the 2023–24 school year, the school had an enrollment of 344 students (plus 13 in PreK) and 19 classroom teachers (on an FTE basis), for a student–teacher ratio of 18.1:1.
+The school's student body was 41.6% (143) White, 39.8% (137) Asian, 7.0% (24) Black, 5.8% (137) Hispanic and 5.8% (20) two or more races.

 History

 Founding

 The school opened in the fall of 2005 following two years of discussion between David and Awilda Rowe and Howe and Brenda Whitman concerning educational options for their children.
 Initially, the school met in the Lutheran Church of the Messiah on Nassau Street in Princeton Borough with classes for kindergarten through third grade.
 The first head of school was Sara Capps, who had served for eleven years at the West Dallas Community School.

-In 2006, Wilberforce gained a new principal, Karen Ristuccia, a graduate of Princeton University with a doctorate from Gordon-Conwell Theological Seminary.
+In 2006, Karen Ristuccia, a graduate of Princeton University with a doctorate from Gordon-Conwell Theological Seminary, was named as principal.
 Ristuccia had served for seventeen years as the head of the Westerly Learning Center, an educational ministry of Stone Hill Church of Princeton.
 The growth of the school, with enrollment of 28, prompted a relocation to the Princeton Church of Christ in Princeton Township, with plans for an expansion up through sixth grade.

 Expansion

 Having expanded up through eighth grade and with an enrollment of 114, Wilberforce moved to its third home, the former Saint Joseph's Seminary, in 2011, as part of a consortium with the French-American School of Princeton and the American Boychoir School.
 The new 47 acre campus allowed for proper athletic facilities, separate wings for the middle and lower schools.

-To launch a high school for the 2014–15 academic year, the school moved to new space in the Windsor Athletic Club in West Windsor Township, which provided an additional 22000 sqft of classroom space, room for 100 more students, and access to the club's saltwater pool and full-size basketball court.
+To launch a high school for the 2014–15 academic year, the school moved to new space in the Windsor Athletic Club in West Windsor, which provided an additional 22000 sqft of classroom space, room for 100 more students, and access to the club's saltwater pool and full-size basketball court.
 The club had initially been constructed as a Jewish community center but financial troubles caused that plan to fall through, allowing Wilberforce to move into newly finished school facilities.
 The upper school was launched in partnership with Trinity Schools, with Wilberforce becoming the first Trinity Member School, licensing the Trinity curriculum and receiving ongoing training from Trinity teachers.

 In 2019 the school returned to the former Saint Joseph's Seminary with the renovation and long-term lease of the campus' main building.